Yasmin-FY/llm-safety-silencing/README.md

 These scenarios represent plausible, verified risk patterns based on observed system behavior.
 No specific incidents are referenced; these are generalized extrapolations for risk assessment purposes only.
 The outcome of such scenarios can be referred to as [Safety Collapse](supporting-documents/safety-collapse.md).

-Full context and behavioral analysis is provided in [Human-Impact Hypotheses](supporting-documents/human-impact.md).
+Full context, behavioral analysis, and detailed example scenarios is provided in [Human-Impact Hypotheses](supporting-documents/human-impact.md).
+See [Further Reading](further-reading.md) for a list of supporting articles and studies describing real world human impact due to these issues in AI safety.

 ## Observation-Based Hypotheses of Vulnerabilities / Failures
 Through observation, a number of conclusions can be drawn about what is going wrong in the process.
 It's important to note that these are educated hypotheses based on the available data, but to fully confirm the rationale behind the LLM's behavior, someone with internal knowledge of the systems will need to investigate.
 I also do not claim that every LLM is equally affected or that in some LLMs mitigation would not have been already partly successfully implemented.